Dataset

 Accelerometer/gyroscope data

 The BabyView camera also records accelerometer and gyroscope data, which can be used to estimate children’s head motion while they are wearing the camera.
-These data will be openly shared via OSF since Databrary has file type restrictions, but will be linked to the individual video files via hashed IDs.
+Please check back here for updates on availability of these data.